 - BEC (Battery Eliminator Circuit) The BEC can either be in the receiver or in the ESC.
 This circuit allows the receiver and servos to be powered by the main battery pack in an electric model.
-This eliminates the need to carry a separate pack of 4 AA batteries to power the radio equipment. - Current Current is a measure of power flow through the electronics, usually measured in amps.
-If you think of a wire as a garden hose, current is a measure of how much water is flowing through the hose. - ESC (Electronic Speed Control) An electronic speed control is the electronic motor control inside the model.
-The XL-5 uses MOSFET power transistors to provide precise, digital proportional throttle control.
+This eliminates the need to carry a separate pack of 4 AA batteries to power the radio equipment. - Brushless Motor A D/C brushless motor replaces the brushed motor's traditional commutator and brush arrangement with intelligent electronics that energize the electromagnetic windings in sequence to provide rotation.
+Opposite of a brushed motor, the brushless motor has its windings (coils) on the perimeter of the motor can and the magnets are mounted to the spinning rotor shaft. - Cogging Cogging is a condition sometimes associated with brushless motors.
+Typically, it is a slight stutter noticed when accelerating from a stop.
+It happens for a very short period as the signals from the electronic speed control and the motor synch with each other.
+The BL-2s electronic speed control is optimized to virtually eliminate cogging. - Current Current is a measure of power flow through the electronics, usually measured in amps.
+If you think of a wire as a garden hose, current is a measure of how much water is flowing through the hose.

+ESC (Electronic Speed Control) - An electronic speed control is the electronic motor control inside the model.
+The BL-2s electronic speed control uses advanced circuitry to provide precise, digital proportional throttle control.
 Electronic speed controls use power more efficiently than mechanical speed controls so that the batteries run longer.
-An electronic speed control also has circuitry that prevents loss of steering and throttle control as the batteries lose their charge. - Frequency band The radio frequency used by the transmitter to send signals to your model.
-This model operates on the 2.4GHz direct-sequence spread spectrum.
+An electronic speed control also has circuitry that prevents loss of steering and throttle control as the batteries lose their charge.